Mechanics and Optics of Cyanobacteria: How to Survive over Billions of Years

 Figure 9.
 The type IV Pilus (T4P) Machine Mediates Twitching Motility.
 (A) By cycles of T4P polymerization, surface adhesion, and retraction, the T4P pulls the cell body along surfaces (Maier & Wong, 2015).

-Although the set of proteins required for motility and the molecular mechanism of force generation are well conserved through unicellular cyanobacteria species, the differences in habitat and phylogeny determine the distinct mechanisms that they use to coordinate multiple pili (Maier & Wong, 2015).
+Although the set of required for motility and the molecular mechanism of force generation are well conserved through unicellular cyanobacteria species, the differences in habitat and phylogeny determine the distinct mechanisms that they use to coordinate multiple pili (Maier & Wong, 2015).

 The genus Neisseria cyanobacteria exhibit a mechanism in which type IV pili are generated randomly on their cell contou.
 The direction of each movement is the result of the net force caused by the retraction of pili from several directions (Figure 10).
 This mechanism makes the moving pattern of Neisseria species to be a random walk with directional persistence at a short time scale.
-If the density of pili is too high in one cell (≈30 pili per cell), the cell is likely to be trapped frequently because the forces are more likely to be balanced (Maier & Wong, 2015).
+If the density of pili is too high in one cell (≈30 pili per cell), the cell is likely to be trapped frequently because the are more likely to be balanced (Maier & Wong, 2015).

 Figure 10.
 Two-dimensional tug-of-war mechanism for twitching motility: (a) A bacterium with pili emanating in different directions.
 The arrows indicate the retraction of pili; the forces experienced by the pili are denoted by Fi and taken as positive if they oppose the direction of retraction. (b) Basic tug-of-war mechanism: an imbalance in pulling forces in different directions is amplified by detachment of those pili that experience large force, resulting in directed motion.
 The direction of motion can change stochastically. (c) A typical trajectory as obtained from the simulations for the case of random movement (Marathe et al., 2014).